LordKirigiri/Language_study/anglish/Eng_June24.md

 5. Henry III was presented with a **litany** of his failings
    1. a long list of problems
 6. Jane couldn't contain her amusement any longer
+   1. control feelings
 7. forefather = ancestor
 8. Julian's blunt words hurt her
 9. The lusignans had broken loose of any pretence Henry gave to controlling them
    1.  the pretence that the old system could be made to work
 10. there was a **mutinous** look in Rosie's eyes
 11. The lusignans were loathed